 Notes

 Sweetener.
-Most people who worked at an Orange Julius say the "secret powder" was similar to instant vanilla Jello powder.
-Some people also use granulated sugar.
+Some people use instant vanilla Jello powder, while others use granulated sugar.
 I think it gives the drink a sort of grainy texture, so I use sweetened condensed milk instead for the ultra creamy feel and rich flavor!
 Either way, don't skip a sweetener - you need it to balance out the tart citrus.

 Add in other frozen fruits.
 Blend in frozen banana slices, strawberries, or pineapple for different flavor combinations and a thicker shake.